d4shcodes/movie_app/README.md

-# 🎬 Tenflix - Movie & Series Discovery App
+# 🎬 Tenflix - Movie & Series App

-Tenflix is a movie and series discovery app designed to provide users with a streamlined experience in finding their next favorite show or film. 🎥 Built for fun and to gain insights into API integration, Tenflix offers access to movie and series summaries, along with ratings to help users make informed choices.
+Tenflix is a movie and series app designed to provide users with a streamlined experience in finding their next favorite show or film. 🎥 Built for fun and to gain insights into API integration, Tenflix offers access to movie and series summaries, along with ratings to help users make informed choices.

 ## 🛠 Built with Flutter